-- Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 “Blue Light” phones, and 3 additional phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
+Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 “Blue Light” phones, and 3 additional phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
 These phones are strategically positioned along pedestrian walkways, inside parking decks and at many building entrances.
 UAPD responds to all activated emergency phones even if no words are spoken.
-Look for the blue lights inside buildings in parking areas and on campus grounds.

-- Student Campus Patrol: Student Campus Patrol operates seven days a week from 5 p.m. to 1 a.m., for the safety of anyone walking alone on campus.
-By calling 330-972-7263, an escort will come to caller’s location and accompany them to their local destination.
+Campus Patrol: The UAPD’s Campus Patrol is available 24-7 to escort callers to and from their vehicles and residence halls to classroom and labs.
+By calling 330-972-211, an escort will come to caller’s location and accompany them to their local destination.
 Student Campus Patrol members are employed and trained by UAPD.
 They are easily identified by conspicuously marked shirts or jackets.
-Teams assist UAPD in patrolling the campus, including parking lots, and reporting suspicious behavior.
+Campus Patrol assist UAPD in patrolling the campus, including parking lots, and reporting suspicious behavior.

-Whether on campus or any public place, here are some general safety tips to keep in mind.
+Whether on campus or any public place, here are some safety tips to consider:

 - If you feel threatened, cross the street or enter a store or business.

 - Have your keys in hand as you approach your car.
-Check under the car and the back seat before you enter.
+Check under the vehicle and the back seat before you enter.

 - Alcohol and other drugs can impair your perceptions and decision-making.
 Do not place yourself in a vulnerable position by being intoxicated or under the influence of other drugs.